Latest News and Forthcoming Elections

 The Commission state that the "individual borough reviews will decide how many councillors should be elected to each local authority as well as the boundaries and names of council wards.
 The reviews aim to make sure votes in London local elections are fair and that each councillor represents roughly the same number of voters.
 The Commission will also look at local community interests and ties."

 The Commission have also stated in the case of Harrow that they are minded to recommend a council size of 55, a reduction of 8 councillors from the current arrangement with 63 councillors.

-The consulatation on warding arrangements, that commenced on 31 July, ended on 8 October.
+The consultation on warding arrangements, that commenced on 31 July, ended on 8 October 2018.
 The next stage was a consultation on the draft recommendations published by the LGBCE, between 4 December 2018 and 11 February 2019.
-Final recommendations are scheduled to be published on 26 March 2019, but the Commission has decided to issue further draft recommendations on 2 April, allowing consultation on these until 29 April 2019.
+Final recommendations were scheduled to be published on 26 March 2019, but the Commission has decided to issue further draft recommendations on 2 April, allowing consultation on these until 29 April 2019.
 Final recommendations were published on 28 May 2019 and details can be found on the LGBCE's website.
 An examination of the changes have been included as Appendix V in the 2002-2019 section of this website.

 The '2018 Review' of Parliamentary Constituencies: Boundary Commission's Final Report Published

 If the report is adopted, Harrow would continue to be covered by three constituencies (in whole or in part) but their names and composition would be as follows:

 Harrow North (77,308 electors) comprising:

 The LB of Harrow wards: Belmont, Canons, Harrow Weald, Headstone North, Headstone South, Marlborough, Rayners Lane, Stanmore Park, Wealdstone, West Harrow.